andrea-gariboldi/Facebook-Fake-News-Dataset/README.md

 # Fake News Detection using Facebook &nbsp;&nbsp; <img src="https://github.com/andrea-gariboldi/Facebook-Fake-News/assets/124372391/7a636fd0-d473-4428-82c8-2c6d65ee8e68" width="10%" height="10%">

 This GitHub repository contains the code and dataset for a project focused on **Fake News Detection using Facebook**.
-The project aims to leverage _machine learning_ techniques to identify and classify **fake news articles** within the context of content shared on Facebook.
+The project aims to leverage _machine learning_ techniques to identify and classify **fake news articles** within the context of content shared on _Facebook_.

 ## Table of Contents